lucas-belvin/aika-marketing/src/pages/index.md

     actions: []
   - title: Organizing best practices
     content: Help your team organize effective meetings using industry best practices
     image: ''
     actions: []
+  - title: Filter unnecessary meetings
+    content: Make sure you and everyone else knows why they are joining a meeting and what is expected of them.
+    image: ''
+    actions: []
   - title: Minutes